 According to the views of Jehovah's Witnesses, the responsibility for the protection of children lies with the parents.
 Almost all information material is therefore intended to help parents with this.
 But what about the responsibility of the organization?
 What if the policy of the organization has consequences that prevent children from being well protected?
 And why is there nothing publicly published about the policy that is being pursued?

-It seems that information is deliberately kept away from ordinary church members and the outside world.
-Since the members do have to deal with it in practice, they would have the right to gain an insight into this.
-Especially when it comes to sexual abuse situations.
+It appears that information is being deliberately withheld from ordinary church members and the outside world.
+Since the members do have to deal with it in practice, they should be entitled to understand it.
+Especially when it comes to situations involving sexual abuse.

 Hierarchical information provision